mreithub/goref/README.md

 ```

-At any point in time you can call `Clone()` to obtain a copy of the current state
+At any point in time you can call `GetSnapshot()` to obtain a deep copy of the measurements.
-or `TakeSnapshot(name string)` to create point-in-time snapshots.

 ### Example (excerpt from [webserver.go](examples/webserver.go)):